 What is Opuntia cymochila?

 Opuntia cymochila is a small prickly pear cactus that was originally described from near Tucumcari, NM.
 It is the dominant grassland species of Opuntia on the Great Plains that has juicy fruit.
-O. polyacantha is more widespread but has fruit that is dry at maturity.

 Flowers of this Opuntia are 6-8 cm inches across with many ruffled petals.
 The flowers are typically yellow, but tepals may darken towards their bases—seldom producing red centers.
 Flowers may rarely be pink or magenta.
 The style is pale and the stigma is often medium- or dark-green, but pale stigma lobes may occur.
 Fruit is ovoid or ellipsoid, but narrows towards the apex making an acute rim.
 Fruit areoles are prominent with obvious glochids and perhaps a few smallish spines.
 The dull purplish-red fruits are juicy and sweet but mostly filled with seeds.
 The seeds are large, perhaps 6 mm across, irregularly discoid, with a broad obvious rim.